mattdias96/instadeep-test/README.md

 ```python
 docker build -t myimage .
  ```
- Alternatively, you can anually install all requirements:
+ Alternatively, you can manually install all requirements:
  ```python
 pip install -r requirements.txt
  ```
-Make sure you have docker and make installed in your computer.
+Make sure you have [docker](https://www.docker.com/) and [make](https://gnuwin32.sourceforge.net/packages/make.htm) installed in your computer.

 ## Usage
 For quick usage, the make file allows 3 different commands: